InfoSecMastermind/SelfHostSupabase/README.md

 # Self-Host Supabase On Server

-Make sure git and docker, docker compose is installed,
+Make sure git, docker and docker compose is installed.